-The last steps in the honing process are polishing and finishing, which give your straight razors a shiny facade.
-To do this, you will need the abrasive with the highest grit available.
+The final steps in the honing process are polishing and finishing, giving your straight razors a shiny facade.
+You will need the abrasive with the highest grit available to do this.

 Remember the grit levels mentioned above?
-You can either use an 8,000 grit stone for a near-mirror finish or a 10,000 to 12,000 grit stone to achieve an extremely reflective finish.
+You can use an 8,000-grit stone for a near-mirror finish or a 10,000 to 12,000-grit stone to achieve an extremely reflective finish.
 Either way, take your time to avoid damaging your blade.

 Whether you are trying to fix a major chip on your blade, trying to revive a dull razor, or wanting to have a better finish to your straight razor, the key to having a perfectly honed and sharpened razor is to be patient with the process and exert only even pressure as you stroke.

-Chromium Oxide (CrOx) is the most common honing compound people use, mostly on leather strops.
+Chromium Oxide (CrOx) is the most common honing compound people use as a sharpening paste, mostly on leather strops.
 It is a green material often in wax or paste form that you apply on your abrasive surface.

 Using a sharpening paste can make any honing surface smooth since it has a grit level that can reach down to 0.3 grit.
-Here is a guide on how to sharpen a straight razor using CrOx:
+Here is a guide on how to sharpen a straight razor using the sharpening paste, Chromium Oxide:

 - Clean the surface of your leather strop with isopropyl alcohol, then rub sandpaper over it.

-- Apply a small amount of paste on the strop
+- Apply a small amount of paste to the strop

 - Spread the paste using your fingers for an even application